 An entrance scholarship helped save me $5,000 in tuition at my college, and one of my college side hustles was to enter a marketing competition where I ended up winning $1,000.

 Look around for opportunities for free money.
 They will promptly stop the second you graduate school, more or less, so take advantage of the chance while you still can.

-If you take a close look at your student fees or where all your tuition money goes, you will notice there are dozens of random associations and clubs that get a slice of the pie.
+If you take a close look at your student fees, you will notice there are dozens of random associations and clubs that get a slice of the pie.

-While you can’t opt out of everything, many colleges let students recoup some of their tuition for things like dental or optical coverage if they are insured elsewhere/under their parents plan.
+While you can’t opt out of everything, many colleges let students recoup some of their tuition for things like dental or optical coverage if they are insured elsewhere.

 If you already have coverage, don’t be lazy: opt out of things you don’t need to save a few hundred bucks.

 16. Download PDF Textbooks

 If you do some digging on Reddit, you can find plenty of great sources or methods to download your textbooks for free.